 - Seamlessly integrates with Python libraries for scientific computing and data analysis

-NetworkKit provides functions to transform graph objects to NetworkX, and thus connect two different modules.
+NetworkKit provides functions to transform graph objects to NetworkX, bridging two different modules.
 The most effective way to get a complete picture of a network is to use the Profiling Module.
 However, if you are only interested in a small subset, it might make more sense to compute them separately.

-In addition to nodes and edges, GraphStream uses “stream of graph events” to define the graph.
+In addition to nodes and edges, GraphStream uses “a stream of graph events” to define the graph.
 Events represent when nodes, edges, or any associated components change.
 In this way, it doesn’t only describe a fixed representation but the entire evolving history of graph elements.